baileysage/InteractivePCB/README.md

 ## Contributing

-Provide details about how people can contribute to your project.
-If you have a contributing guide, mention it here. e.g.:

 We encourage public contributions!
-Please review [CONTRIBUTING.md](CONTRIBUTING.md) for details on our development process and our [code of conduct](CODE_OF_CONDUCT.md)
+Please review [CONTRIBUTING.md](CONTRIBUTING.md) for details on our development process and our [code of conduct](CODE_OF_CONDUCT.md) before you do!

 **[Back to top](#table-of-contents)**